exlennis/fomo-system/docs/fomo-project-structure.md

 ## 2. Offsite Locations

 ### 2.1 Documentation (~/Knowledge/docs/)
-Centralised location for standardised guidelines and reference documents.
+Centralised location for standardised guidelines and reference documents that serve as the system-wide knowledge base for multiple projects.

 ```
 Knowledge/docs/